NateEag/audio-engine/readme.md

 - low-pass filter (tested on the saw wave, presumably)
 - LFO (test by modulating oscillator pitches and/or filter cutoff)
 - program combining them into something vaguely resembling 'music'

-Looks like Python has a built-in module for working with .wav files ('wave', predictably enough), so that could be a place to start.

 ### Write Interactive DSP Patch By Hand